-Each student also receives a Teaching Assistantship with the School of Government and Public Policy for four fall/spring semesters (two years), the benefits of which include an annual stipend of approximately $15,000 and health insurance.
+Keane Fellows also receive a Graduate Teaching Assistantship with the School of Government and Public Policy for two years (fall/spring semesters only) which includes an annual stipend of approximately $15,000 and health insurance.

-Applicants to the Keane Fellowship program are accepted once every two years (even years only) for admission to begin each Fall.
-Admission is very competitive.
-The program will admit one student each year, based on an application process designed to identify the country’s most talented students aspiring to executive levels in local government.
+Applicants to the Keane Fellowship program are accepted once every two years (even years only) for admission to begin in the Fall semester.
+The program will admit one student based on a competitive application review process designed to identify the most talented individual aspiring to executive levels in local government.

 - Submit an application for admission via GradApp to the Master of Public Administration program.

 - Receive admission to the program from the University of Arizona Graduate College.

 - Submit an application to the Keane Fellowship for committee review.

 - All applicants must submit an application for admission to the University of Arizona Graduate College for the Master of Public Administration program.

 - Applicants must receive an official admission notification from the University of Arizona Graduate College before applying to the Keane Fellowship.